First Lady Wolf Highlights Innovation and State Supports for Businesses During Small Business Tour in Philly

 Pennsylvania has other resources for businesses, both large and small, like:

-· Pennsylvania Minority Business Development Authority (PMBDA), which provides low-interest loans to businesses owned and operated by ethnic minorities;

-· Small Diverse Business Capital Access Program (SDBCA), which provides low-interest loans and lines of credit to small diverse businesses that commit to creating and retaining full-time jobs within the Commonwealth; as well as other funding programs.

-To find more about funding opportunities for Pennsylvania businesses, visit the Department of Community and Economic Development website.
+To find more about funding opportunities for Pennsylvania businesses or the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.

 Photos from today’s event will be available on PAcast.